TURKEY TROT FAQs

 Q: Is there water on the course?

-Yes, there will be one water station located at the mid-way point along the course.
+Our logistical plans include providing one water station located at the mid-way point along the course.
 There are NOT portable toilet facilities located at the water station.

 Q: Are there restrooms?